 10 Business Days after the invoice is issued.

-The Interconnected Party shall immediately notify First Gas of the invoice numbers and the respective amounts to which any payment relates.
+The Interconnected Party shall no later than one Business Day after it makes a payment notify First Gas of the invoice numbers and the respective amounts to which that payment relates.

 Disputed Invoices